akadouri/arielsartistry/source/_posts/pizza-map.md

 * the USERNAME is the one which invoked brew, which can be found on the "Owner" column through pqsl's `\d` command from earlier.

-This process will take awhile, osm2pgrouting loads all the data into memory and then inserts it into the database.
+This process will take a while, osm2pgrouting loads all the data into memory and then inserts it into the database.

 ### Check for data